 The seventy-three seminarians who arrived at Glen Waverley on 1 March 1960, were pleased to learn that on four nights a week, they were permitted to stay up until 10:30pm, while their Werribee brothers continued to retire at 9:45pm.
 The hour for rising, however, was unchanged: 5:55am.

-Seventy-three seminarians arrived at Glen Waverley on 1 March 1960.
-In eighteen months, the students had the landscape with lawns and planted two hundred and fifty trees, and levelled enough ground to start work on a basketball court and two tennis courts.
+Within eighteen months, the students transformed 3300 square meters of brick-strewn clay into newly seeded lawn, planted two hundred and fifty trees, and leveled enough ground to start work on a basketball court and two tennis courts.

-During this time the teachings of the Second Vatican Council began to be implemented at both Werribee and Glen Waverley and affected the academic curriculum, the liturgical life and the model of priestly formation of the seminary.
+Having settled into the new College, the seminarians felt the first effects of the Council occurring in Rome.
+During this time the teachings of the Second Vatican Council began to be implemented at both Werribee and Glen Waverley, changing the academic curriculum, the liturgical life and the model of priestly formation of the seminary.

 Closure and Sale

-Sadly, a decline in priestly vocations accompanied the breeze, and it was decided to reunite the two faculties of a Werribee and Glen Waverly.
+Sadly, a decline in priestly vocations accompanied these winds of change, and it was decided to reunite the two faculties of Werribee and Glen Waverly.
 In 1969 the Board of Trustees announced plans to reunite the philosophy and theological faculties, and relocate Corpus Christi College.
 Both the Glen Waverley and Werribee Colleges was sold in 1972.

-The Glen Waverly site was redeveloped by the Victorian Police Force as a training college.
+The Glen Waverly site was redeveloped by the Victorian Police Force as a training college (The Glen Waverley property was soon remembered by its former residents as “Copper Christi”).
 The Werribee site was also purchase by the State Government of Victoria and is now a museum run by the National Trust.